bibekanandadatta/JHU-Dissertation-Template/README.md

   - Added customization options to control the white space for different environments.
   - Reorganized the loading of common packages (you may need more) and their settings.
   - Modularized all the settings, formatting, and macros.
 You can add more as needed.
-  - Added specific settings for adding quotes (epigraph), algorithms, and codes, in each chapter.
+  - Added specific settings for adding quotes (epigraph) to the chapters
   - Added examples of customized macros for mathematical and non-mathematical environments.
   - Updated the appearance of table of contents, list of figures, and list of tables.